Water World Lloret: Description

-Other facilities

-Pools

 Water World operates three standard pools, named Family Lagoon, The Calm and The Bay, in the western area of the park, in addition to a wave pool in the east and a pool at the Tornado Land children's area into which its eight slides empty.

-Food and drink

 There are many food and drink outlets at the park, including La Piazza which sells confectionery, Captain Hook which sells fast food and a main Les Terrasses restaurant in the centre of the park.

-Fast Pass

 Water World offers a Fast Pass that allows people to skip the queues of popular waterslides, for example Tornado King or Water Mountain.
-There are 2 varieties of the pass: one that allows a single use on each eligible waterslide and another that allows unlimited access to each waterslide.
+There are two varieties of the pass: one that allows a single use on each eligible waterslide and another that allows unlimited access to each waterslide.